CactusStar/DailyTask/DailyTask.md

 ## 2022.1.18
  ## Web UI automation
-    Design two case in new repository page
+    Design two cases in new repository page
     - Click "learn more" will jump to a new page
     - Check Choose a license will have additional content display
  ## API automation test
     - response data from string to json convert
     - post package get request
     - Based on get request, add a common functional named verify get request

+## 2022.1.19
+ ## Web UI automation
+    Design two cases in Marketplace page
+    - Verify the tree items under Types
+    - Verify click explore for free, will navigate to another page, there is a free button and if closed will back
+ ## API automation test
+    - DB data prepare
+    - read DB data
+    - response verification